Hershey, Pennsylvania: In popular culture

 Hershey Park plays a large role in the American Dad episode "May the Best Stan Win" where Stan must fight his cyborg clone for the affection of his wife Francine.
-There is even a musical number called "At Hershey Park" sung by a chorus of back-up singers at the park.
+The episode includes a musical number called "At Hershey Park" sung by a chorus of back-up singers at the park.

 In Mad Men, Donald Draper was raised in a brothel in Hershey.

 In The Simpsons episode "Homerland", Homer says: "I’ve never prayed to a city in my life and if I did it’d be Hershey, Pennsylvania."

 Hershey was also mentioned in The Good Doctor, when it was revealed that Shaun Murphy's (main character) love interest, Lea (played by Paige Spara) is moving to Hershey, Pa. to work in her family's auto body shop.

+In the American ensemble procedural series, 9-1-1, Hershey is where siblings Evan "Buck" Buckley (Oliver Stark) and Maddie Buckley (Jennifer Love Hewitt) spent most of their childhoods.